thi-ng/umbrella/packages/hdom/README.md

-This example uses the [@thi.ng/hdom-canvas](https://github.com/thi-ng/umbrella/tree/master/packages/hdom-canvas) component to support the inclusion of (virtual, non-DOM targets) shape elements as part of the normal HTML component tree.
+This example uses the [@thi.ng/hdom-canvas](https://github.com/thi-ng/umbrella/tree/master/packages/hdom-canvas) component to support the inclusion of (virtual / non-DOM targets) shape elements as part of the normal HTML component tree.
 A description of the actual mechanism can be found further below and in the hdom-canvas readme.
+In short, all canvas child elements will be translated into canvas API draw calls.

 Related examples: